Service Objects Are Not an Architecture

 The Overengineering Trap

-There’s another failure mode I see often: teams that go all-in on service objects end up wrapping everything in a service object, even when there’s no complexity to extract.
+There’s another failure mode: teams that go all-in on service objects end up wrapping everything in a service object, even when there’s no complexity to extract.

 Suddenly you have: